chriscn/homelab/README.md

 This section provides a high level overview of the project.
 Please see the [documentation](#deployment) for further information.

+### Bootstrapping

+The communication layer is handled by [Tailscale](https://tailscale.com); including SSH communication.
+This takes the hassel away of managing SSH keys

 ### Hardware

 Each server at the moment has a specific role; one is Storage, one is for running services such as [Home Assistant](https://home-assistant.io), and one just sits for me to play with.